-Members: The nonpartisan principle of the League of Women Voters affects all members.
-The bylaws state that the League “shall not support or oppose any political party or candidate.”
+The nonpartisan principle of the League of Women Voters affects all members.
+The bylaws state that the League “shall not support or oppose any political party or candidate”.
 Every member should understand this is basic in the League’s dealings with the public.
 Members may not support or oppose candidates as representatives of the League.
 However, League members, as individuals, are encouraged to participate in political parties and issues.

 A. A member of the board may not be a candidate any elected city, county, regional, state, or federal office during their term on the Board.
-If the member decides to be a candidate after accepting a Board position, she/he should resign at once and the League should see that statements explaining the resignation are immediately made public.
+If the member decides to be a candidate after accepting a Board position, they should resign at once and the League should make sure that statements explaining the resignation are immediately made public.

-B. President, Voters Service Chair and Voters’ Guide Editor shall not take part in political campaigns either for candidates or for non-League issues—including displaying campaign lawn signs, bumper stickers, buttons, or other signage.
-Limited financial support of candidates and nonLeague issues is permissible.
+B. The President, Voters Service Chair, and Communications Chair shall not take part in political campaigns either for candidates or for non-League issues—including displaying campaign lawn signs, bumper stickers, buttons, or other signage.
+Limited financial support of candidates and non-League issues is permissible.

 C. Other Board members may participate in political campaigns for candidates or non-League issues provided that:

 - The Board member exercises good judgment to preserve the League’s commitment to nonpartisanship; and

-- The Board member clearly states to the campaign that she is participating as an individual and her/his involvement in no way conveys League endorsement; and
+- The Board member clearly states to the campaign that they are participating as an individual and their involvement in no way conveys League endorsement; and

 - The Board member does not accept a paid position with such campaigns; and

-- The Board member does not take a leadership or public role with such campaign.
+- The Board member does not take a leadership or public role with such campaigns.

-D. No member of the Board shall hold any official position in any party during her/his term on the Board.
+D. No member of the Board shall hold any executive office in any political party during their term on the Board.

 Committee Chairs: Good sense and clear understanding of the League procedures and policies will guide individual members of the Board and committee chairs in most cases.